brandnewbox/PHP-Picture-Resizer/README.md

 ```

 You can delete and regenerate these keys later if you need to, but it would probably be better to just put them somewhere safe.

-#### Creating the S3 Buckets
-Return to the AWS Management Console.
-Click on the **Services** dropdown in the upper-left corner and then click on **S3** under the Storage heading.
-Click **Create bucket**.
-Give your bucket a descriptive name (like 'image-input-bucket'), then click **Create**.
-Repeat this step again with a different name for your output bucket.
-Note: The bucket name must be unique; no two buckets are allowed to have the same name.

 ##### Change the CORS Configuration on the Output Bucket
 After you have created your output bucket, select it from the menu on the **S3** page in the AWS Management Console.
 Go to the **Permissions** tab.
 Click on **CORS configuration**.
 Change the line that looks like